To install a firmware update on the Mastermind GT, you need a USB flash drive and an update file.

 Perform the update

-Power up the Mastermind GT holding the 1 and 3 buttons.
-The Mastermind Bootloader screen should appear.
+Power up the Mastermind GT holding the two small buttons under the main screen.
+The Mastermind GT Bootloader screen should appear.
 Plug the flash drive into the GT and the update process should begin.
 Don't remove the flash drive until the GT finishes updating and returns to the normal operating mode.